AmberAiwohi/my386blog/_posts/2023-03-13-data-collection.md

 ```

 ## Step 2: Extract Wanted Tags
 Knowing what html code contains the information you want can be tricky.
 To search for this specific code, right click on the webpage you're scraping and click 'inspect.'
-Enable inspection by your curser and explore the parts of the webpage you are interesting in scraping.
-The information you want is likely inside of a nested tag.
+Enable curser inspection and explore the parts of the webpage you are interested in scraping.
+The information you want is likely inside of a tag, most likely a nested tag.
 I like to think of these tags as Russian nesting dolls.
 In the example below, the first tag we're interested in is a div tag.
 Next, we navigate to a h3 tag.
 Finally, the title of the movie is found in an a tag.
 The title was found in a tag within a tag within a tag, just like smaller dolls are nested within bigger dolls.
 If needed, specify the tag by the class as seen below.
 ```
 # extract the div tag
 div = bs.find_all("div", {"class": "lister-item-content"})